mxovd/hos_mod_setup/README.md

 1. Copies files from `template/`, substituting placeholders with your metadata.
 2. Creates an empty `assets/` directory inside the new mod.
 3. Runs `hos_mod_utils.py --get-dlls` in the new mod root, which downloads Harmony, copies the game DLLs from your Hex of Steel installation, and decompiles `Assembly-CSharp.dll` into `decompiled/<version>/`.
+4. Drops a `.env` file in the mod root so you can override detection paths later (only necessary if the tool can't detect the paths automatically).

 After scaffolding, your mod folder contains everything needed to build or distribute the project.

+> **Path detection safety.** Before any files are copied, the scaffolder now verifies it can find both the Hex of Steel `MODS` directory and the `Hex of Steel_Data/Managed` folder.
+If either location is missing, the script exits early with instructions to update the `.env` file.

 ## Using `hos_mod_utils.py`